-- Identify and assess the risks of material misstatement of the financial report whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the association's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the committee members. - Conclude on the appropriateness of the committee member's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditors' report to the related disclosures in the financial report or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditors' report.
-However, future events or conditions may cause the entity to cease to continue as a going concern.
+- Identify and assess the risks of material misstatement of the financial report whether due to fraud or collusion, forgery, intentional omissions, misrepresentations, or the override of internal control - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that effectiveness of the association's internal control. - estimates and related disclosures made by the committee members - · Conclude on the appropriateness of the committee member's use of the going concern basis of However, future events or conditions may cause the entity to cease to continue as a going concern.